snydernb1/plantsy/README.md

 Currently the app has functionality to authenticate users, view/create/delete/edit a listing and view/add/delete/delete all (purchase)/edit a shopping cart.

+The site is currently live here: https://plantsy-lm98.onrender.com/.
+You can also clone the repo and run locally by following the instructions below!

 ## Frontend screenshots
 The home page displays all listings, this is viewable both when logged in or out.